2022 World Cup qualifiers: Caf appeals to British government to grant exemption to African players

 “Caf notes that similar exemptions were granted by the British Government to enable the attendance of delegations and officials, amongst others, at the finals of the European Championship held less than two months ago.”

-Caf also added that the situation of African countries in the red-list is not as serious as other foreign nations.
+Players would be expected to quarantine after the international assignments but Caf added that the situation of African countries in the red-list is not as serious as other foreign nations.

 “It is further noted that the circumstances in the African countries on the red list in many cases are in fact less severe than other countries not currently on this list or for which exemptions were previously provided,” it continued.